 Scarecrows in the Garden, Imaginary Worlds, & The Four Seasons will be on view through October 2014.
 Want to see them on the cheap?
-Admission to Imaginary Worlds: A New Kingdom of Plant Giants & Philip Haas: The Four Seasons is free for members & included with Garden admission, but nonmembers can still save a bit.
+Admission is free for members & included with Garden admission, but nonmembers can still save a bit.

 - Thanks an offer on PoshDealz, you can save on admission to the Atlanta Botanical Garden & dinner out: While they last, $58.50 buys two tickets to the Atlanta Botanical Garden + two $20 gift cards to Gordon Biersch.
 The certificates & gift cards will be mailed.
 FYI–the tickets to the Atlanta Botanical Garden don’t expire until December 31, 2014, so you can snag the deal now & save it to check out the gardens later in the year.